quickwit-oss/quickwit/docs/internals/split-format.md

 with the tantivy index files.

 The split file data layout looks like this:
-- concatenation all of the files hidden in the split
+- concatenation all of the files in the split
 - a footer

 The footer follows the following format.